revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 ---

-18. What is the difference between @EnableDiscoveryClient and @EnableEurekaClient?
+18.What is the difference between @EnableDiscoveryClient and @EnableEurekaClient?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)